omnisonic/currency_chart/README.md

-This bar chart shows real data.
+HTML bar Chart using JSON Data and css to build the chart